-I’m a Reference Librarian in Connecticut, interested in exploring ways the library can support learning at every stage of life.
-I am a firm believer in the importance of reading for young children – reading books, hearing stories, making up their own – all of it is crucial to developing a young brain.
-Growing children and teens can find themselves in stories, can learn about history and the world – a good work of non-fiction is so much better than any textbook.
+I’m a librarian in Connecticut, interested in exploring ways the library can support learning at every stage of life.
+I am a firm believer in the importance of reading for young children.
+Reading books, hearing stories, making up their own tales – all of that is crucial to developing a young brain.
+Growing children and teens can learn about and discover themselves in stories, they can learn about history and the world around them.
+A good work of non-fiction is so much better than any textbook.
 Learning doesn’t end with teenhood either.
 Adults need stimulation and education, too.
 Stories, history, science, art – everything is connected, everything is available at the library.
 What will you discover when you follow your own rabbit hole?